sindresorhus/throttleit/Readme.md

 Creates a function that will call `fn` at most once every `wait` milliseconds.

-Supports leading and tailing invocation.
+Supports leading and trailing invocation.

 `fn` will receive last context (`this`) and last arguments passed to a throttled wrapper before `fn` was invoked.